gitservice-daniel/base64/README.md

 # BASE64 Library for C++

 This C++ Library offers an implementation of BASE64 encoding and decoding.
 You may refer to the source code for a deeper understanding.
-The compiled binary files are available in the GitHub release.

 ## Usage